8 Ways to Relieve Caregiver Anxiety and Improve Well-Being

 Feeling like you’re alone in a difficult situation intensifies anxious thinking.

-Just talking with others in similar situations gives the relief of knowing that what you’re going through is normal and that you’re not the only one with these feelings.
+Just talking with others in similar situations can provide relief, knowing that what you’re going through is normal and that you’re not the only one with these feelings.

 When you’re anxious or stressed, reach out for support and help by: